-From Aspects ‘daughterless mothers’ (aka delta nodes) to POP’s ‘motherless’-sets (aka non-projection): a selective history of the evolution of Simplest Merge
+1. From Aspects' "daughterless mothers2 (aka delta nodes) to POP’s "motherless" sets (aka non-projection): a selective history of the evolution of Simplest Merge

-Is the faculty of Language a "Perfect Solution" to the Interface Systems?
+4. Is the faculty of language a "perfect solution" to the interface systems?

-Some Concepts and Consequences of 3rd Factor-Compliant Simplest MERGE
+8. Some concepts and consequences of 3rd factor-compliant simplest MERGE

 Hisatsugu Kitahara is Professor at the Institute of Cultural and Linguistic Studies, Keio University, Japan.
 His expertise is in theoretical linguistics, addressing fundamental issues regarding the nature of phrase structure.
-He published Elementary Operations and Optimal Derivations (MIT Press 1997) and two co-authored books: A Derivational Approach to Syntactic Relations (Oxford 1998) and Explorations in Maximizing Syntactic Minimization (Routledge 2015).
+He has published Elementary Operations and Optimal Derivations (1997) and two co-authored books: A Derivational Approach to Syntactic Relations (1998) and Explorations in Maximizing Syntactic Minimization (2015).